 "Just arived home from the Monte Carlo.
 Stayed in room 3321 and it was very nice.
 It was great to get back to a laid back hotel at the end of the day.
 Blackstones had the best steak and lobster in Vegas.
 The attendants in the Casino were very nice.
 Don't complain about the shower john.
 It will flush anything.
 I would stay there again!"

-- Travel date: Fri 1st of August 2003
+- Travel date: 1st August 2003

 Reception Girl Completely RUDE!

 "I have been to Vegas 4 times and the last time I went I stayed at 4 different hotels.
 So I have styed at over 7 hotels in Vegas and Monte Carlo would have to be the worst.
 It started with the girl at reception, who did not look at us once.
 She continued talking to the other receptionist and then an some guy who worked there said "hi" to the 2 girls and then they continued talking about him whilst we were checking in.
 She then said the rate we are paying and that it we be paid for at the end of our stay and I informed her that we had already paid and she totally was not listening at all, she was still giggling about the male staff member.
 Once in our rooms compared to other Vegas rooms, this seemed quite run-down and need of a refurbishment.
 The buffet was not good either!
 If you have a choice stay at another hotel.
 Aladdin is great."

-- Travel date: Wed 30th of July 2003
+- Travel date: 30th July 2003

+"My husband and i just returned from Vegas last week and enjoyed every minute of it.
+We stayed in room 31 312 and it was really nice.
+Out of all the hotels on the strip, I find this hotel to be the most relaxing.
 It is so pleasant to walk in and smell the fresh flowers and to be greeted by the friendlist help.
 The buffet was good and we ate at the Blackstone Steakhouse and it was really nice.
 I find this hotel would be the one to stay at if you don't like all that tourism.
 I find the other hotels that have the malls and such are overly crowded with people that are not staying within the hotel and it makes it so unbearable to relax in.
 Monte Carlo is geared for those who just want to relax and have a nice time.
 I also enjoyed the brewery with their live bands."